 Islington is the third smallest local authority in the capital, covering an area of just over six square miles.
-In 2014, its population was estimated to be over 215,000 people
+In 2020 the borough's population is estimated to be approximately 243,000 people.

 Prior to 1900, local government responsibilities for the area were administered by Islington, Clerkenwell and St Luke’s parish vestries.
 In 1900, these were replaced by the two, newly formed metropolitan boroughs of Finsbury (Clerkenwell and St Luke) and Islington.
 These merged to form the present borough in 1965, as part of a London-wide reorganisation of local authorities.

 Islington is mentioned in an early Anglo-Saxon charter and was originally named Giseldone, then Gislandune.
 The name means ‘Gisla’s hill’ from an old Saxon personal name Gisla and dun meaning ‘hill’.
 According to one early writer, it was a savage place, a forest “full of the lairs of wild beasts”, where bears and wild bulls roamed.
 On the edges of the forest was a pasture for hogs.
 In The Domesday Book of 1086 the name had mutated to Isendone, and then Iseldone, which remained in use until the 17th century when it was replaced by the modern form.

 In the Middle Ages, most of the land belonged to religious institutions.
 After the dissolution of the monasteries (1536-1540), much of it was given to aristocratic families, often the friends of the Tudor monarchs.

 By the 17th century, Islington had grown from a hamlet into a village, spreading along Upper Street and Lower Road, which later became Essex Road; by the 18th century, the area had become became famous for its dairy herds, which supplied London with butter, cream and milk.